Read about our 2019 presentation of Shakespeare and the Law

-This year’s Shakespeare and the Law program takes on the themes of belief and the burden of proof through the lens of six Shakespeare plays: Cymbeline, Hamlet, Henry IV, Part 1, Julius Caesar, Measure for Measure and Othello.
-Following a staged reading of brief scenes from each play, judges, prosecutors, attorneys, activists, and commentators will debate how allegations of impropriety should be measured and judged in the courtroom, the workplace, on college campuses, and in congressional hearings.
+2019’s Shakespeare and the Law program took on the themes of belief and the burden of proof through the lens of six Shakespeare plays: Cymbeline, Hamlet, Henry IV, Part 1, Julius Caesar, Measure for Measure and Othello.
+Following a staged reading of brief scenes from each play, judges, prosecutors, attorneys, activists, and commentators debated how allegations of impropriety should be measured and judged in the courtroom, the workplace, on college campuses, and in congressional hearings.

-Special guest panelists include: Samantha Harris, Vice President for Procedural Advocacy for the Foundation for Individual Rights (FIRE), and Wendy Kammer, author, lawyer, and social critic.
+Special guest panelists included: Samantha Harris, Vice President for Procedural Advocacy for the Foundation for Individual Rights (FIRE), and Wendy Kammer, author, lawyer, and social critic.